 Coat Type and Color

 The Chihuahua can either be long- or short-coated.
-So depending on which kind was used in the breeding, will affect the look of the Poochi.
+So depending on which kind was used in the breeding, it will affect the look of the Poochi.
 Most breeders, though, choose to use short-coated Chihuahua.

 The smooth-coated (short-haired) Chihuahua has a smooth and straight coat.
 The long-coated Chihuahua is soft, and the fur is slightly curly.